mateogianolio/ocr/README.md

 ## Performance

-All runs below were performed with an i5 MacBook Air 13" Mid 2012 with 4GB RAM.
+All runs below were performed with a MacBook Pro Retina 13" Early 2015 with 8GB RAM.

 ### [MNIST [0-9]](http://yann.lecun.com/exdb/mnist/)